Atlantic tarpon: Geographical distribution and migration

 Since tarpons are not commercially valuable as a food fish, very little has been documented concerning their geographical distribution and migrations.
 They inhabit both sides of the Atlantic Ocean.
 Their range in the eastern Atlantic has been reliably established from Senegal to the Congo.
 Tarpons inhabiting the western Atlantic are principally found to populate warmer coastal waters primarily in the Gulf of Mexico, Florida, and the West Indies.
 Nonetheless, they are regularly caught by anglers at Cape Hatteras and as far as Nova Scotia, Bermuda, and south to Argentina.
 In the Gulf of Mexico there are two distinct populations divided by the Mississippi River Delta.

 Atlantic tarpon are highly migratory and often cross international boundaries.
 This introduces challenges in management and conservation.

 Scientific studies indicate schools have routinely migrated through the Panama Canal from the Atlantic to the Pacific and back for over 80 years.
 Since tarpons tolerate a wide range of salinity and are opportunistic feeders, their migrations are limited only by water temperatures.
 They prefer water temperatures of 22 to 28 °C; below 16 °C they become inactive, and temperatures under 4 °C can be lethal.
 A large tarpon community is found in the Rio San Juan and Lake Nicaragua.
 In the Pacific a population has become established in Costa Rica.
 In 2024, it was recorded in northern Peru.

 Atlantic tarpon breed in spawning aggregations in the open ocean.
 Atlantic tarpon share a unique larval stage known as a leptocephalus with bonefish, ladyfish, and eels.
 Unlike the larvae of other fish these larvae do not eat as their long slender bodies have very low energy requirements.
 While larvae the Atlantic tarpon's teeth grow pointed forward to keep debris out of their mouth.
 The leptocephali develop into juveniles which make their way inshore, often into stagnant water with a very low oxygen content which can't be tolerated by most of their predators.
 When they are about three years old Atlantic tarpon migrate from these backwater habitats to a variety of nearshore ones, growing rapidly but primarily in length as opposed to girth.
-At around eight years of age an Atlantic tarpon reaches its sexual maturity and begins to gain length as well as girth.
+At around eight years of age an Atlantic tarpon reaches its sexual maturity and begins to gain girth as well as length.
 Growth rates also diverge at this point with males growing much slower than females.
 Sexually mature Atlantic tarpon will begin migrating to join spawning aggregations.